AliceO2Group/analysis-framework/hyperloop.md

 ## Preconditions

-* Have a <a href="https://alice-doc.github.io/alice-analysis-tutorial/start/cert.html" target="_blank">valid AliEn certificate</a>.
+* Have installed in your browser a <a href="https://alice-doc.github.io/alice-analysis-tutorial/start/cert.html" target="_blank">valid AliEn certificate</a>.
 If you can access https://alimonitor.cern.ch/hyperloop/ without getting "access denied", then everything is fine.

-* Installed in your browser.
-Please follow the instructions at TODO

 ## Concept

 The Hyperloop framework is a tool to run and manage analysis trains on AliEn.
-It is based on the concept of the LEGO train system used during Run 2 (you can skip this part if you are a [Run 2 LEGO train expert](#legoexpert)).
+It is based on the concept of the LEGO train system used during Run 2.
 It builds on existing infrastructure, the analysis framework, MonALISA and LPM, and is compatible with O2.
+If you are a Run 2 train expert, and you don't have much time, you can just jump to this section [_Run 2 LEGO train expert_](#legoexpert).

 In order to run trains on the Grid, the code has to be contained in an AliEn package.
 Therefore, the train uses the regularly deployed O2 tags.
 Hyperloop supports Run 3 data and converted Run 2 data.